JoshuaKSt/Addiction/README.md

 ## Overview

-This project takes a methadone ligand and binds it against the mu-opioid receptor.
+This project takes a variety of ligands and binds them against the provided receptor.
 The Docking simulation uses AutoDock Vina.
+This was originally developed for the mu-opioid receptor and opioids although it should work with any receptor and ligand assuming the users ability to manipulate .pdb files etc.
+The Research-Affinity branch is where my opioid project is located.
+The master branch is made to be used with the section below, "Setup and Tutorial" and can be followed by a complete beginner.

-## Workflow
+## Setup and Tutorial

+In terminal:

 ```bash
 # Clone the repository: